-BREEAM is the world's leading environmental assessment 24. method and rating system.
-Buildings that obtain BREEAM recognition have achieved the highest corporate, As discussed in note 9 to the financial statements. organisational and environmental objectives, and set Rockcastle has a share purchase scheme in terms of which the standard for sustainable design, construction and loans are granted to employees to enable them to purchase operation.
-Rockcastle applies the BREEAM certifications shares in Rockcastle.
-We believe that empowering our in assessing our developments.
-Our aim is to obtain employees in this way aligns their interests closer to those at least a "Good" rating on each development.
-Galeria of shareholders.
-Wolomin achieved BREEAM "Good" status with the intention to achieve "Very Good" once the retail park is We maintain open channels of communication with our completed.
-Galeria Tomaszow achieved a BREEAM "Very employees that include weekly and ad hoc staff meetings for Good" Status. all employees.
-Our employees have access to Rockcastle's policies and procedures, including those on disciplinary and Energy efficiency is foremost in our sustainability grievance procedures, via the intranet.
-None of Rockcastle's endeavours and to this end we practically and efficiently employees engage in collective bargaining processes.
+BREEAM is the world's leading environmental assessment method and rating system.
+Buildings that obtain BREEAM recognition have achieved the highest corporate, organisational and environmental objectives, and set the standard for sustainable design, construction and operation.
+Rockcastle applies the BREEAM certifications in assessing our developments.
+Our aim is to obtain at least a "Good" rating on each development.
+Galeria Wolomin achieved BREEAM "Good" status with the intention to achieve "Very Good" once the retail park is completed.
+Galeria Tomaszow achieved a BREEAM "Very Good" Status.

-measure the use of utilities within our buildings.
+Energy efficiency is foremost in our sustainability endeavours and to this end we practically and efficiently measure the use of utilities within our buildings.
 We engage with various service providers on the metering of the buildings to provide us with the correct metrics to make meaningful and informed decisions.
 The results of these metrics inform our approach to new developments, refurbishments and extensions in order to maximise the return on implemented solutions.
 Where possible we utilise newer, more efficient lighting systems.
 For our existing properties, we will retrofit energy efficient lighting whenever possible and cost effective.
 We have identified that the lighting in Karolinka Mall needs to be replaced.
 We will fit energy efficient lighting in the Mall in the coming year.